shecoderfinally/Web-Projects/README.md

 # Web-Projects
 Hey Everyone!
-This repository is a collection of easy begineer friendly projects.
+This repository is a collection of easy beginer friendly projects.
 Happy Learning!